 How does the Monitoring Mechanism for the UN Convention on the Rights of the Child perform this work?

 Who works at the National CRC Monitoring Mechanism?

-The German Institute for Human Rights established the Monitory Mechanism for the UN Convention on the Rights of the Child.
 The National CRC Monitoring Mechanism’s mandate is to monitor, on an independent basis, Germany’s implementation of the convention.